nguyenvietthi/lsi_imregion_max/README.md

 ```
 or simulate on GUI of Questasim/Modelsim

-# How to view results by Questasim/Modelsim
+# How to view hardware simulation results by Questasim/Modelsim
 1. After simulating as above section, standing at directory **sim/tb** and run the following command at the terminal
 ```sh
 $ vsim -view vsim.wlf -do wave.do